Supporting New Zealand small businesses for 5 years.

 Traditional Lending

 Business owners have relied on banks and credit unions for start up business funding for centuries.
+Many banks have strict lending criteria and may deny applications from new businesses.
 It’s still a good option, provided you’re eligible.

 Angel Investing